Skip to content

 So:

 • With a hybrid cloud approach, services are used on premises and in external clouds.
 In a hybrid cloud environment, you have two types of clouds, public and private.
-It's also possible to share data between servers and have the security of private cloud as well as the burstability of public cloud.
+It's also possible to share data between servers and have the security of private cloud as well as the bursting capabilities of public cloud.

 • A multi-cloud strategy employs a mix of public, private or hybrid cloud solutions, but does not necessarily use different types of clouds.
 A company might opt to use more than one private cloud.
 Or, they could connect to several public clouds, provided by more than one cloud service provider.
 Finally, they could mix it up by adding a hybrid cloud deployment as well.